zarf-dev/proposals/0008-rework-inspect/README.md

 Why should this ZEP _not_ be implemented?
 -->

 Since `zarf package inspect` and `zarf dev inspect` have different roots they may not be immediately discoverable.
 It's easy to imagine a user who doesn't know about `zarf dev inspect` so they build their package each time before running `zarf package inspect`.
-Still, `zarf dev find-images` has caught on from the community so this is good evidence that the same may happen in this situation.
+Still, `zarf dev find-images` has had significant usage from community members so it's reasonable to expect users to find commands under the `dev` root.
 In the future, we could provide tutorials going over different situations where these commands may be useful.

 ## Alternatives